plan2net/bapatren/README.md

 # ḅapaṭrẹn — The TYPO3 CMS 9 backend page tree enhancements

+Since TYPO3 9.5.20, the performance improvements are part of the TYPO3 core, so you no longer need this extension!

 ## Requirements

 You need "cweagans/composer-patches" to patch core files